 How to disable USB devices using Group Policy

-In this post we have a domain controller running on Windows Server 2012 R2 Datacenter edition and a client that is a part of domain running Windows 7 Professional SP1 edition.
-The group policy to disable USB devices will be created on domain controller and we will be applying it on a OU containing the computer account WIN7.
+In this post we have a domain controller running on Windows Server 2012 R2 Datacenter edition.
+The client that is a part of domain running Windows 7 Professional SP1 edition.
+The group policy to disable USB devices will be created on domain controller.
+We will be applying it on a OU containing the computer account WIN7.

 Launch the Group Policy Management tool on the domain controller, right click Group Policy Objects, click New.
 Provide a name to the GPO and click OK.
 In this example I have named the group policy as Block USB Devices.